PAY RANGE: N27

-ALLOCATING FACTORS: (The following conditions must be met for a position to be
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)